Women’s leadership, a major competitive advantage

 Characteristics of women’s leadership

-According to the three authors, women’s leadership stands out in these four areas:
+According to these three authors, the characteristics of female leadership are particularly evident in four areas:

 - Listening